1978 San Diego Chargers season: Week 13: at Kansas City Chiefs

-Week 14
+Week 14: vs. Chicago Bears

 With Dan Fouts back in the starting line-up, the Chargers cut loose on Monday Night Football.
-While Chicago fumbled their first kickoff and followed that with a pair of three-and-outs, Fouts set up one touchdown with a 46 yard completion to John Jefferson, and followed that with scoring passes to Charger debutant Larry Burton (16 yards) and Jefferson (42 yards); it was 23-0 less than a minute into the 2nd quarter.
-In the second half, Bauer broke two tackles at the line of scrimmage, and raced away for a career-long 37 yard touchdown.
+While Chicago fumbled their first kickoff and followed that with a pair of three-and-outs, Fouts set up one touchdown with a 46-yard completion to John Jefferson, and followed that with scoring passes to Charger debutant Larry Burton (16 yards) and Jefferson (42 yards); it was 23–0 less than a minute into the 2nd quarter.
+In the second half, Bauer broke two tackles at the line of scrimmage, and raced away for a career-long 37-yard touchdown.
 James Harris came in and threw a pick six for the only Bears points, but redeemed himself by finding Burton for another touchdown.

-San Diego outgained the Bears by 481 yards to 112, the smallest amount they'd given up for 17 years.
+San Diego outgained the Bears by 481 yards to 112, the smallest yardage they'd given up for 17 years.
 Fouts was 16 of 24 for 269 yards, 2 touchdowns and 2 interceptions, while Jefferson caught 7 passes for 155 yards and a touchdown.

-Week 15
+Week 15: vs. Seattle Seahawks

-While Miami's win in the early slate of games officially eliminated San Diego from the playoffs, they consoled themselves with another one-sided win.
-Seattle led 10-6 before Fouts threw a pair of touchdowns to Jefferson in the final two minutes of the first half, sandwiching a Fuller interception.
-Further scores by Larry Burton (a 55 yard reception) and Bauer (a 1 yard run) followed, as San Diego cruised after the break.
+While Miami's win in the early slate of games officially eliminated San Diego from the playoffs, they did score another one-sided win.
+Seattle led 10–6 before Fouts threw a pair of touchdowns to Jefferson in the final two minutes of the first half, sandwiching a Fuller interception.
+Further scores by Larry Burton (a 55-yard reception) and Bauer (a 1-yard run) followed, as San Diego cruised after the break.

 Dan Fouts completed 22 of 33 for 279 yards, 3 touchdowns and 1 interception.
 On the defensive side of the ball, six sacks were split amongst as many players.